0xKYC/.github/profile/README.md

 <!-- ABOUT THE PROJECT -->
-*Website might not load on the venue's WIFI!!!!!
 ## About The Project

 We are 0xKYC -- an open source -- free for all -- awesome ZK proof KYC solution.